 The new accommodation tower has been designed by Scott Carver Architects, who were also the designers of Aquafit Leisure Centre, The Cube Entertainment Centre and the renovated Campbelltown Catholic Club – which are all located within the one destination precinct in the Campbelltown CBD.

-The hotel expansion and refurbishment is expected to be complete by July 2018.
+The hotel expansion and refurbishment was completed in mid 2018.

 Rydges Campbelltown, which includes OTIS Grill Bar with its own micro brewery, has thrived since it opened in 2007.